 Landmark of Midwest City is an average-sized nursing home located in Oklahoma City, Oklahoma.
 Featuring an overall rating of F, we consider this to be a bottom of the barrel facility.
-If you aren't happy with this nursing home, you should be able to find another option in Oklahoma City, as the city has more than 25 nursing homes.
+Fortunately, this nursing home is one of 16 nursing homes in this city so if you aren't impressed, you should have better options.
 More information on this facility's category grades may be found below.
-Its best category is long-term care, which is discussed in the next section.
+Its best category is inspections, which is discussed in the next section.

 Landmark of Midwest City